The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Looking Ahead: Important Open Questions and Solution Directions

 \section{Looking Ahead: Important Open Questions and Solution Directions}

+Compared to traditional machine learning, Federated Learning (FL) provides a unique perspective on security and privacy issues.
+Although learning seems to be more private due to the data being held locally on the clients, at the same time, the process still opens up new avenues for attacks due to the sharing of machine learning updates.
+Given inherent restrictions of FL, such as client computation and communication capabilities or other drawbacks such as in model performance when using certain defenses, research will need to continue in privacy-preserving FL.
+As a privacy-preserving technology by design, it is essential for FL to truly preserve the privacy of user data, even more than traditional (i.e., centralized) machine learning.
+At the same time, given the importance of model accuracy and performance in practice, it is also essential for FL to balance the trade-off between model utility and privacy.

-The topic of Federated Learning privacy is seeing a lot of interest in research, development, and deployment.
-We expect that for the foreseeable future, there will be robust activity on this topic with the balance between research, development, and deployment shifting over time.
-Here are five high-level directions that will need to be pursued and answered for FL to become truly useful in practice.
+The topic of Federated Learning privacy is attracting a lot of interest in research, development, and deployment.
+We expect that for the foreseeable future there will be robust activity on this topic with the balance between research, development, and deployment shifting over time.
+Here are six high-level directions that will need to be pursued and answered for FL to become truly useful in practice. \begin{enumerate}